Fruit, Vegetable & Herb Gardening

 Potatoes need consistent moisture, though you never want the soil to be soggy.
 Water plants once or twice per week, providing one to two inches of water in total.
 The most critical period for watering is when plants are in bloom.
 Be sure to water around the base of the plants, not on the leaves.

 Hilling potatoes keeps sunlight from reaching developing tubers and turning them green.
 (Green parts of potatoes contain a natural toxin called solanine and should not be eaten.)
 Hill potatoes by piling additional soil or potting mix halfway up around the stems when plants are about 6-8 inches tall.
 Continue to hill every three weeks or so, until the plants start to bloom.

 How to Feed Potatoes

-Begin feeding with Miracle-Gro® Shake ’n Feed® Tomato, Fruit & Vegetable Plant Food a month after planting to give plants the nutrients they need to grow strong and produce lots of potatoes for you to harvest.
+While nutrient-rich soil will give potato plants a strong start, for best results, you'll also want to fertilize them regularly during the growing season.
+Begin feeding with Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules a month after planting to give plants the nutrients they need to grow strong and produce lots of potatoes for you to harvest.
 Make sure to follow all label directions.

 How to Troubleshoot when Growing Potatoes

 Potatoes are susceptible to a variety of pests and diseases.
 Use floating row covers to protect plants from flea beetles and Colorado potato beetles early in the season, then remove covers just before plants start to bloom.
 Fungal and bacterial problems are best prevented by giving the plants good care: avoid watering the leaves, provide good airflow, and ensure that the pH level of the soil isn’t too high.

 How to Harvest and Store Potatoes